 Santa Cruz LAFCO designated the first sphere of influence for CSA 9 in November 1985.
 The CSA's sphere of influence is the entire County of Santa Cruz, including all unincorporated and incorporated areas.
 The sphere boundary has remained unchanged since its original adoption.
 Spheres of influence are not required to be adopted for zones within a county service area.
-Staff is recommending that the sphere for CSA 9 be reaffirmed.
+Staff is recommending that the sphere for CSA 9 be reaffirmed with several conditions.
+These conditions are explained in the recommended actions section of the service and sphere review.